It’s Easier Than You Think

 Before you dive in, take a before photo!
 Take a picture of the old kitchen cabinets, to pair with the “after” photo when you’re all done.
 When you’re ready to brag, tag us in the before and after photos on Facebook, or Instagram.
 We’re @paintshopcanada, and we’d love to see your project results!

 Step 1: It’s All About the Prep

 Proper prep is the most important step!
 Take the time up front and you will be thankful you did.

 To start, you will need to remove your kitchen cabinet doors, drawers and hardware and find a workspace where you can allow for extended periods to dry your surfaces.
 Then, clean all surfaces you are going to paint with TSP to remove old grease and grime.
 Wipe the surface clean of the TSP too.

 Once clean and dry, sand lightly with a medium grit sandpaper and wipe again with a damp cloth.
 Finally, tape any adjacent surfaces with painter’s tape and cover any surfaces you want to protect with a dropcloth or plastic.

 Step 2: Prime & Re-Prep

-Brush and roll your surfaces with Stix Primer and wait 24 hours for the primer to completely dry.
+Brush and roll your surfaces with a quality primer required for the material and condition of your cabinets – consult with Paint Shop staff to assist.
+Wait 24 hours for the primer to completely dry.
 Once dry, lightly sand with 220-grit sandpaper to smooth out drips or pools and give the surface extra grip for the the Advance Interior Paint to bond.

 Step 3: Time to Paint!